guanquann/tp/docs/DeveloperGuide.md

 <puml src="diagrams/ListOrderSequenceDiagram.puml" alt="ListOrderSequenceDiagram" />

-#### Future Enhancements

-- **Sorting by Status:** Introduce functionality to sort orders by their status (e.g., pending, completed), providing users with more flexibility in viewing order information.
-- **Filtering Options:** Implement filters to allow users to view orders within a specific date range or with particular characteristics, such as orders over a certain value.

 ### Delete order feature

 The `deleteorder` feature allows users to delete a specific order from a supplier's list of orders, ensuring accurate and up-to-date record-keeping.

 #### Design Considerations

-- **Aspect: How order deletion is managed within Person objects**:
+- **Aspect: How order deletion is managed within Person objects**

-- **Alternative 1 (current choice):** Directly manage orders within the Person class by removing them from the person's orders list.
+- **Alternative 1 (current choice):** Directly manage orders within the Person class by removing them from the person's order list.
-  - Pros: Utilizes the existing structure of the Person class, allowing for straightforward access and modification of a person's order list.
+  - Pros: Utilises the existing structure of the Person class, allowing for straightforward access and modification of a person's order list.

   - Cons: Adds complexity to the Person class, which now handles both personal information and order management.

 - **Alternative 2:** Implement a dedicated order management system within the model.
   - Pros: Separates concerns, making the system more modular and potentially easier to maintain.

   - Cons: Increases system complexity by introducing new components and possibly duplicating list management functionality.

 #### Implementation